 In terms of growth, the App Annie 2017-2022 App Economy Forecast Report tells us that the mobile device install base is predicted to grow to six billion, which represents 56 percent growth from 2017.
 Even more remarkably, the annual consumer spend in app stores will increase to $157 billion, representing 92 percent growth from 2017.

 Figure 1: Predicted spend on Apps by 2022

 Given these numbers, it is no wonder that many software developers choose iOS software development as their chosen career path.
 For those that choose iOS development, there are several paths that you can follow; but in this article, we’ll focus on the skills required.
 But first, let's answer the most fundamental question.

 Become a qualified Apple mobile app developer and get on the ins and outs of the iOS 10 platform with the Certified iOS App Developer Training Course.

 An iOS developer is someone with an in-depth understanding of the iOS ecosystem, including a deep understanding of how it works on different Apple devices such as the iPad, iPhone, Apple Watch, and Apple TV.
 In short, they must understand how to build and customize apps in the iOS ecosystem.

 How to Become an iOS Developer

-If you do a little bit of research, you’ll come across a skills matrix like the one shown below.
-This particular skills matrix is a compilation of the skills one should have at different levels on the way to becoming a senior iOS developer.
-The matrix is precise enough to give you an idea of the skills you need to have but, at the same time, vague sufficient to avoid canonizing any one area of knowledge.
+If you do a little bit of research, you’ll come across an iOS skills matrix, like the one shown below.
+This particular iOS skills matrix is a compilation of the skills one should have at different levels on the way to becoming a senior iOS developer.
+The matrix is precise enough to give you an idea of the iOS developer skills you need to have but, at the same time, vague enough to avoid canonizing any one area of knowledge.
 In other words, it is meant to be used merely as a guide to help you chart your path.